36 ppp

 stopifnot(identical(a0, a1))

-The S3 method dispatch quantile.ppp() finds the quantiles of one or more numeric marks of a ppp.object.
+The S3 method quantile.ppp() finds the quantiles of one or more numeric marks in a point-pattern.
+Note that this function is completely different from the S3 method spatstat.explore::SpatialQuantile.ppp() (v3.6.0.5).

 spatstat.data::vesicles |>